 SSA Instability

-P there had not been any large-scale prospective study on the stability of same-sex attractions. had been conductedSeveral such studies have now been completed (Savin-Williams et al., 2012; Ott et al., 2011; Mock and Eibach, 2012; Dickson, et al., 2013) and they unequivocally demonstrate that same-sex and other-sex attractions do change over time in some individuals.
+Prior to the 1990s there had not been any large-scale prospective studies on the stability of same-sex attractions.
+Several such studies have now been completed (Savin-Williams et al., 2012; Ott et al., 2011; Mock and Eibach, 2012; Dickson, et al., 2013) and they unequivocally demonstrate that same-sex and other-sex attractions do change over time in some individuals.
 Although the degree of change seems difficult to reliably estimate, the occurrence of change is indisputable (Diamond and Rosky, 2016, p.
 369).
 These studies refute the immutability claim and support the feature of choice to pursue feelings of same-sex attraction.
 They also point to the perspective of sexual fluidity and, again, support the individual’s right to choose.